-While the performance of an inflatable kayak is not as good as a hard shell kayak, they more than make up for any drawbacks with their ease of portability.
+While the performance of even the best inflatable kayak is not as good as a hard shell kayak, they more than make up for any drawbacks with their ease of portability.

 There are however, large differences between the various models.

 How do you decide which inflatable kayak is best for you?

-This guide will assist you in buying the best inflatable kayak for your needs based on our comparisons of the top rated brands.
+This guide will assist you in buying an inflatable kayak for your needs based on our comparisons of the top rated brands.
 We evaluated them on stability, ease of inflation, portability, value and how easy they were to paddle.

 If you are worried about leaks, all of the reviewed kayaks come with quick repair patch kits and a pump.
 However with modern materials being so tough, leaks are very unlikely.